 Ruth was the perfect candidate during the ideal time.
 He became so famous he actually propelled the sport.
 Mischievous and hard-living, Ruth got most of his home runs during the “roaring” 20s.
-It was a time which some deemed “excessive,” but it was perfect for Ruth.
+It was a time that some deemed “excessive,” but it was perfect for Ruth.

-Unlike most of the star players today, health and fitness were always far from Ruth’s mind.
+Unlike most star players today, health and fitness were always far from Ruth’s mind.
 In-between innings or waiting to get up to bat, Ruth would eat hot dogs, sip on beer, and smoke cigars.
 At night he would stay out late having fun with women.
-Yet, he still would manage to be up the next day cracking balls down left field.
+Yet, he still would manage to be up the next day, cracking balls down left field.

 When Ruth played for the Yankees, managers discovered they had to have the Great Bambino room with rookies or unimportant players.
 Why?
-Because Ruth would stay up so late and make so much raucous that he’d keep up whoever was rooming with him.
-So, it was better for the team if rookies had to deal with that rather than other star players to keep the team playing its best.
+Because Ruth would stay up so late and make so much raucous that he’d keep up with whoever was rooming with him.
+So, it was better for the team if rookies had to deal with that than other star players to keep the team playing its best.

 The Good Life

-As Babe Ruth’s fame grew, it eclipsed the likes of other star athletes of the time like Jack Dempsey.
+Babe Ruth’s fame grew, and it eclipsed the likes of other star athletes like Jack Dempsey.
 So, too, did Ruth’s enjoyment of luxuries like good whiskey and great cigars.
 In New York, he often stayed at the opulent Ansonia Hotel.
 He’d show up waving to photographers in his giant 12-cylinder Packard with a cigar in his mouth and a girl on his arm.

 His reputation and love of cigars were renowned.
 So, while in Boston playing for the Red Sox, he received an opportunity to invest in a small, local cigar company.
 Ruth enthusiastically agreed.
 The company capitalized on the player’s likeness by putting a picture of him on each of their cigars.
 Sales went through the roof.